-Ethical Culture Fieldston School offers a world-class progressive education in grades Pre-K–12 at two historic campuses in Manhattan and the Bronx.
-The core of our educational program is the study and practice of ethics, which prepares us — and compels us — to take care of our world, ourselves, and each other.
+The Ethical Culture Fieldston School offers a world-class progressive education in Pre-K–12th Grade at two historic campuses in Manhattan and the Bronx.
+The core of our educational program is the study and practice of ethics, which prepares and compels us to take care of our world, ourselves, and each other.

 Felix Adler’s educational vision is as important today as it was when the Ethical Culture Fieldston School was founded in 1878.
 To continue to realize that vision, we embrace the following ideals:

 Ethical learning The exploration of what it means to be an ethical and responsible member of society forms the core of our curriculum and our school community.
 We value inclusion as well as economic and racial diversity.
 We honor all of our students for their unique contributions, cultural backgrounds, and beliefs.
 As we consider service to be critical to the development of character, we incorporate community service into our students' school experiences from the earliest grades.